 How A Small Texas Town Paid A Conman A Ton Of Money To Build “The World’s Littlest Skyscraper”

 J.D.
 McMahon promised Wichita Falls a skyscraper befitting the prospering boom town.
 Unknown to townspeople, the con man drew up blueprints for a building 480 inches tall, instead of the 480 feet he promised.

 How Claire Phillips Used Her Gentleman’s Club As A Front For A World War II Spy Ring

-Claire Phillips was a smalltown girl who incredibly wound up running a spy ring for the United States in the Japan-occupied Philippines.
+Claire Phillips was a smalltown girl from Michigan who wound up running a spy ring for the United States in the Japan-occupied Philippines during World War II.

 The Great Banyan Tree Is More Enormous, And Gorgeous, Than You Can Even Imagine

 How India's Great Banyan Tree came back from the brink of death to become one of the most astounding living things on Earth.